charles-so/Access-to-SharePoint-CRM-Migration/Deliverable 1/# Requirements Analysis Document layout.md

 ## 7. Security Requirements
 * **Data Security:** Data will be handled securely by allowing only one team member to have a copy on their device for trial database migration.
-* **Risk Registration:** More detailed information regarding potential risks and mitigations is provided in the risk registration document.
+* **Risk Register:** More detailed information regarding potential risks and mitigations is provided in the risk register document.

 ## 8. Performance Requirements